 Our annual unvested share awards granted to non-employee members of our Board of Directors is administered under the terms of the Franklin Covey Co.
 Second Amended and Restated 1992 Stock Incentive Plan, and is designed to provide our non-employee directors, who are not eligible to participate in our employee stock purchase plan, an opportunity to obtain an interest in the Company through the acquisition of shares of our common stock.
 The annual unvested award is generally granted in January (following the annual shareholders' meeting) of each year.
-For the fiscal 2013 award, each eligible director received a whole-share grant equal to \$50,000 with a one-year vesting period, which resulted in a total of 30,672 shares granted to members of the Board of Directors under this program.
-At November 30, 2013, there was \$33,000 of unrecognized compensation expense associated with the fiscal 2013 Board of Director unvested share award.
+For the fiscal 2014 award, each eligible director received a whole-share grant equal to \$50,000 with a one-year vesting period, which resulted in a total of 14,616 shares granted to members of the Board of Directors under this program.
+The fiscal 2013 grant of 30,672 shares vested in January 2014 and was awarded to members of our Board of Directors.
+At March 1, 2014, there was approximately \$250,000 of unrecognized compensation expense associated with the fiscal 2014 Board of Director unvested share award.